kanaka/data-defined-systems/docs/presentations/source/presentation.md

         up defining a whole parallel model for how the system works.
-      - for distributed network systems, the problem is often that things work in the small but don't when deployed in production.
+      - for distributed network systems, the problem is often that things work in the small but don't when deployed in production with all extra complexities that involves.
-      - For that situation, we have an answer to the Oracl problem:
+      - For that situation, we have an answer to the Oracle problem:
           - Use the simpler deployment as the Oracle!
+          - And use that to validate the more complex configuration.

 ---